they buried their elders by firs and pines,

 they who came from the umbilical cord

-of the Earth, the lap of the Mother,
+from the lap of the Mother,

-they painted watchful faces on river rocks,
+they see ancient faces painted on river rocks,

-who rode the sacred groves,
+they who rode the sacred groves,

-wandered the green Oregon valleys,
+wandered the Oregon valleys,

-across the fertile lands,
+crossed the fertile lands,

-and into the craggy Steens and Wallowas.
+and the craggy Steens and Wallowas.

-today the land touts big houses,
+today the vast land hosts big houses,

 timber yards, glass factories,